dblock/slack-gamebot2/README.md

 The leaderboard also shows the longest winning (lws) and losing (lls) streaks of at least 3.

-In case you want to see leaderboard in reverse order (which would be totally wrong but motivational for people at the bottom of leaderboard), specify a negative number or `-infinity`:
+In case you want to see the leaderboard in reverse order (which would be totally wrong but motivational for people at the bottom of the leaderboard), specify a negative number or `-infinity`:

 ```
 gamebot leaderboard -5